inetfuture/blog/source/_posts/2015-03-18-selenium-terms-explained.md

 # Summary

+In this post, I tried to explain those confusing Selenium terms, hoping it helps somebody.

+I have to say, Selenium's architecture is remarkable, bindings and wire protocol are abstracted out perfectly.
+With this layered design, you can implement your own driver to drive any UI system you want, without losing all those bindings and grid deployment support, etc. It's flexible and easy to extend.

-In this post, I tried to explain those confusing Selenium terms, I'll write another post about how to actually use Selenium for automated testing later.
+I'll write another post about how to actually use Selenium for automated testing later, including test web apps and mobile apps.

 # References